f3d-app/f3d/doc/libf3d/06-MIGRATION.md

 ## Context symbol

-The function `f3d::context::getSymbol` function is expecting a library full path or a filename.
+The function `f3d::context::getSymbol` function is now expecting a library full path or a filename.
 The library prefix and extension is not appended automatically anymore.